Bernard Dumaine: Life and work

 He is currently working mostly in digital media, oil paints, and pencil.
 He is also doing Exquisite corpse works in collaboration with many artists internationally, and these collaborative works have recently been exhibited in galleries across France.

 70 of these collaborations, drawings and paintings, were part of his personal exhibition "Dreaming Deep" in Healdsburg, California, in 2019.

-He has a DeviantArt page which also contains a link to this Wikipedia page.
+Since of 2019, he uses artificial intelligence to create models which are then produced very faithfully in a traditional way in drawing or painting.